iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 The proof consists of using the contraction property to show that the distance between the iterations of $f$ must converge towards zero.

-To use it for the Bellman operator, we need to find a suitable metric space and prove that $\Bellman$ is a contraction.
+To apply the Banach fixed point theorem on the Bellman operator, we need to find a metric space where $\Bellman$ is a contraction.
-The space we will consider are the bounded continuous functions over the states,
+The suitable space are the bounded continuous functions over the states,
 $C^0_b(\States, \R)$, imbued with the uniform norm

 $$\|f\|_\infty = \sup_{s \in \States} |f(s)|.$$